John Kennedy Toole: Death

+Toole was a lifelong admirer of Southern Gothic fiction writer Flannery O'Connor; his posthumously published novel The Neon Bible is said to resemble her work.
+Shortly before his suicide, Toole attempted to visit the home of the deceased writer.

 When Toole was unable to resume his position at Dominican in January 1969, the school had to hire another professor.
 This upset his mother and on January 19, 1969, they had an argument.
 He stopped by the house the next day to pick up some things and spoke only to his father, as Thelma was out at the grocery store.
-He left home for the final time and withdrew $1,500 (equivalent to $12,500 in 2022) from his savings account.
+He left home for the final time and withdrew from his savings account.
 After a week she called the police, but, without any evidence as to his whereabouts, they took a report and waited for him to surface.
 Thelma became convinced that Toole's friends the Rickels knew where he was and called them repeatedly, even though they denied knowing where he had gone.

-Toole was a lifelong admirer of Southern Gothic fiction writer Flannery O'Connor, and the novel The Neon Bible he wrote in high school is said to resemble her writings.
-Shortly before his suicide, Toole attempted to visit the home of the deceased writer.